-This chapter provides an attempt for classification of the software tools and technologies which are used to facilitate the KM processes in organizations.
-Different ways of classification of KM technologies have been taken into account - from generalized classification considering only three KM processes (Ruggles, 1997), e.g. knowledge generation, codification and transfer, to much broader diversification of KM processes (Bergeron, 2003; Bell, 2001; O'Leary,1998).
+This paper provides an attempt for classification of the technologies which are used to facilitate the KM processes.
+Different ways of classification of KM technologies have been taken into account - from generalized classification considering only three KM processes (Ruggles, 1997), e.g. knowledge generation, codification and transfer, to much broader diversification of KM processes (Bergeron, 2003; Housel and Bell, 2001; O'Leary, 1998).
 The authors are aware of the fact that present KM theory and practice are based on technologies and approaches developed in virtually every field of the computer science.
 At the same time, practical surveys show that KM is unique for every company, and the majority of the companies develop their KM strategies using a kind of combination of standard and company-made software tools (KPMG, 2004).
-Besides, it should be well understood that KM tools are not a 'panacea', they are tools which help and support the knowledge processes in the organizations and all related activities of the managers and employees.
-As broadly defined by Ruggles (1997), KM tools and technologies are "designed to ease the burden of work and to allow resources to be applied efficiently to the tasks for which they are at most suited".
-Subsequently, tools could hardly generate knowledge on their own, but they stimulate, facilitate and support human beings in finding, accessing, generating, transferring and finally archiving the old and new knowledge.